algosup/2023-2024-project-4-sportshield-team-8/documents/functionalSpecifications/functionalSpecifications.md

 #### Risks

-The risks would principally concern the hardware part of this project, as the team is concerned with the software part it is our role to find potential against them.
+The main risks are related to the hardware part of the project, but the team is also worried about the software aspect.
+It's our job to address these concerns and find solutions.

 The risks are the following: